joshuagryphon/plastid/docs/source/concepts/data.rst

 See also
 --------
-  - :class:`~yeti.genomics.roitools.SegmentChain` and
+  - :class:`~plastid.genomics.roitools.SegmentChain` and
-    :class:`~yeti.genomics.roitools.Transcript` for details on these classes
+    :class:`~plastid.genomics.roitools.Transcript` for details on these classes
   - The `UCSC file format FAQ`_ for details on file formats and further discussion of their capabilities, advantages, and disadvantages
   - The `GFF3 specification <GFF3>`_ for details on GFF3 files